Thousand Oaks Wildfire Lawyers

 Intangible Damages

-Wildfires cause more than just physical destruction.
-They also inflict immense emotional pain and suffering on those affected.
+Wildfires can cause more than just physical destruction.
+They could also inflict immense emotional pain and suffering on those affected.
 The event, plus the harm and loss it caused, can be overwhelming.
 It may lead to emotional distress and lasting trauma.
-You may claim compensation for these intangible losses from those responsible, including:
+You may be able to pursue compensation for these intangible losses from those responsible, including:

 These losses are more difficult to demonstrate in a claim.
 Our wildfire lawyers in Thousand Oaks can work with medical professionals and financial experts to evaluate and validate the full scope of your non-economic damages.